What Is an Engineer? (Types, Salaries and Responsibilities)

 5. Prepare your resume

 Draft a detailed resume that provides specific examples of your engineering experience.
-Detail the solutions and systems that you've designed as well as their benefits.
-For example, if your manufacturing processes increase output by 30%, you should include this valuable statistic.
+Detail the solutions and systems that you've designed and their benefits.
+For example, if your manufacturing processes increase output by 30%, include this valuable statistic.
 Include your relevant skills as well, such as communication, project management and problem-solving.

 Engineers can work in many diverse fields, so you can likely find an engineering position that caters to your area of interest.
 Consider some of the following options for engineering specialties.
 For the most up-to-date salary information from Indeed, visit indeed.com/salaries.

 Primary duties: Industrial engineers evaluate the machinery, materials, energy, labor and processes that are used to produce a product or deliver a service.
-They develop new approaches that increase efficiency and minimize waste.
+They develop new approaches and systems that increase efficiency and minimize waste.
 This allows organizations to operate more effectively within their respective industries.

 Primary duties: Marine engineers work with all types of watercraft, including boats, ships and tankers.
-They work with propulsion, steering, construction and design to ensure that marine vessels perform to their maximum capability.
+They work with underwater propulsion, steering, construction and design to ensure that marine vessels perform to their maximum capability.
 They focus on developing better ways to manufacture and maintain marine equipment for the best performance.

 Primary duties: Mechanical engineers work with machinery, which may include electric generators, gas turbines, machine tools, elevators, robots, and heating and cooling equipment.
 Some focus on production equipment within a factory while others focus on construction or farm machinery.
 This is a very broad discipline and includes work with nearly any type of machine, assessing and improving upon its operation.